Neighbourhood ethnographies

 How do people in Bristol make sense of their local communities?

-We are carrying out neighbourhood ethnographies to understand more about how educational opportunities and experiences of schooling are shaped by place.
-We are researching with former pupils and local communities of each participating school to understand more about how people make sense of the places in which they live and learn as children.
-As part of this we will deepen understandings of how localised geographies and urban infrastructures – housing, transport, health care, community resources and so forth – shape educational opportunities and experiences.
+We are carrying out community-based research to understand how educational opportunities and experiences of schooling are shaped by place.
+This involves research with former pupils and local community members to explore how people make sense of the places in which they lived and learned as children.
+This research will deepen understandings of how localised geographies and urban infrastructures – housing, transport, health care, community resources and so forth – shape educational opportunities and experiences.

 Our research in this area is guided by questions such as, how does place embody and re-produce educational injustices over time?
 How are these place-based injustices understood, negotiated and resisted?

-Alongside this we will carry out walking interviews with ‘local experts’ who hold long-standing knowledge of neighbourhoods and school communities.
+Alongside this we are carrying out walking interviews with ‘community knowledge holders’ who have long-standing knowledge of neighbourhoods and school communities.
 This includes a diverse cross-section of people, from youth workers and community organisers, to school governors and local librarians.